aeons/finch/docs/cookbook.md

 for `Exception` (failure) that might be thrown by the endpoint.
 That said, both failures and success values should be serialised and propagated to the client over the wire.

-It's relatively easy to provide such instance with JSON libraries featuring compile-time reflection and type-classes for decoding/encoding (Circe, Argonaut).
+It's relatively easy to provide such an instance with JSON libraries featuring compile-time reflection and type-classes for decoding/encoding (Circe, Argonaut).
 For example, with Circe it might be defined as follows.